pikock/bootstrap-magic/README.md

 Bootstrap magic 4.0
 ===================

-Create your Boostrap 4.0 theme easily.
+Easily create your Boostrap 4.0 theme.
-Live preview, live HTML coding to help you create your Bootstrap 4.0 theme direclty in your browser
+Live preview and live HTML coding helps you create your Bootstrap 4.0 theme directly in your browser.

 ### Features

-- Bootstrap 4.0 : Latest version of Bootstrap 4.0 avaiable to create your amazing template.
+- Bootstrap 4.0 : The latest version of Bootstrap is avaiable for creating your amazing template.
-- Sass included : Bootstrap worked with Saas ( CSS compiler now) so do Bootstrap Magic Get all Saas functions to make your life easier.
-Darken, Lighten, Mixins and co can all be used directly from variables.
+- Sass Included : Bootstrap 4 works with Saas (current CSS compiler) and so does Bootstrap Magic.
+Get all Saas functionality to make your life easier.
+Darken, Lighten, Mixins and more can be used directly with variables.
-- Color picker : For each color variable, you can either use the color picker or type directly your HEXA or RGBA color
+- Color Picker : For each color variable, you can either use the color picker or directly type your HEXA or RGBA color values.
-- HTML code preview :You can now insert your own HTML and CSS and have a live preview with your new Bootstrap theme freshly created.
+- HTML Code Preview : You can now insert your own HTML and CSS and have a live preview with your new freshly created Bootstrap theme.
-- Magic Variables Typeahead :Find all Bootstrap vairables as you type to create links between variables.
+- Magic Variables Typeahead : Find all Bootstrap vairables as you type so you can easily create links between variables.
-- Google Fonts :Create your template with all Google Fonts.
-They are all included in font magic TypeHead.
+- Google Fonts : Create your template with any Google Font.
+They are all included in the font magic TypeHead.
 Simple.
-- Download in CSS/SCSS :Happy about your template, download your custom CSS, minified or just SCSS variables.
+- Download in CSS/SCSS : Once you are happy about your template, quickly download your custom CSS, minified or download the SCSS variables if you prefer.
-- Open Source Project :Bootstrap Magic is all Open Source and free.
-Can be reused as you want.
+- Open Source Project : Bootstrap Magic is all Open Source and free.
+Feel free to reuse to meet your needs.

 ### Build project